-We believe the ukulele is one of the most fun and accessible instruments to learn and we are extremely proud to have started hundreds of people on their ukulele and musical journey of self discovery.
+We believe the ukulele is one of the most fun and accessible instruments to learn and we are extremely proud to have started more than a thousand people on their ukulele and musical journey of self discovery!

 We hope to encourage as many people as possible to experience for themselves how making music adds LIFE to your life!

 Founder & Musical Director

 Janine is a multi-instrumentalist and fully accredited Level 3 ukulele teacher with the James Hill Ukulele Initiative (JHUI) Teacher Certification Program and has been teaching ukulele on the Northern Beaches since 2011.
 She founded the Lightly Strung Orchestra ukulele ensemble in 2013 which has performed regularly at festivals and online events.
 She was a member of the The Australian Ukulele Orchestra from 2017-2021 and during Covid lockdowns in 2020/21, formed part of the AUO crew that filmed & performed arrangements by Ian Porter including Paladio, Libertango, Sabre Dance, and The Entertainer.

 Janine is also classically trained on flute and piano and holds a Bachelor of Music (Music Therapy - Honours) from the University of Melbourne (2006).
 She has taught flute and piano to people of all ages and toured and recorded nationally and internationally with a variety of semi-professional and amateur music groups including The Northern Beaches Orchestra, The Brass Machine Big Band and The Northern Beaches Symphonic Wind Ensemble.